 Every time someone sends Bitcoin or Bitcoin Cash, a transaction is created.
 Adding transactions to the blockchain requires large mathematical calculations.
 This process of confirming the payment secures transactions on the blockchain and is time-consuming.
 After a transaction becomes part of a block in the blockchain, the recipient receives the payment.
 (How do bitcoin block confirmations work?)

 When network traffic is high, many users’ transactions will be delayed.
-Transactions on the Bitcoin and Bitcoin Cash network itself aren't controlled or confirmed by BitPay, but by the miners.
+Transactions on the Bitcoin and Bitcoin Cash network itself aren't confirmed by BitPay, but by the miners.
 (What are bitcoin miner fees?)

-An incoming transaction to my BitPay or Copay App is missing
+An incoming transaction to my BitPay or Copay App is missing!

 My transaction is not confirmed yet